 How do I apply for admission to a curriculum program?

-If you have further questions, please call Heidi White, director of international student services, at 919-536-7200, ext.
-4052, or email firstname.lastname@example.org for change of status lists everything that must be completed before we can issue the I-20.
+If you have further questions, please call to make an appointment the Director of International Student Services, at 919-536-7200, ext.
+3228, or email email@example.com for change of status lists everything that must be completed before we can issue the I-20.
 The I-20 is then used to apply for the F-1 student visa (either by returning to the home country or by submitting an application for change of status to USCIS in the Department of Homeland Security).
 Please note that you must be "in status" with your current visa in order to be admitted into a Durham Tech curriculum program of study and to receive an I-20.

 To be eligible to transfer to our college, your current school must verify that you hold the F-1 visa in good standing.
-If this is not the case and you have fallen "out-of-status" with your F-1 visa, Durham Tech will not admit you into a curriculum program of study at the present time.
-Please view the checklist for transfer and the transfer clearance form that your current school must complete.
+If this is not the case and you have fallen "out-of-status" with your F-1 visa, Durham Tech will not admit you into a curriculum program of study at or assist you in the reinstatement process.
+Please view the checklist for transfer for the process of transferring your visa status to Durham Tech.

 Durham Technical Community College